 This is entirely up to you.
 Most courses will ask you to have your dissertation or thesis bound and printed, sometimes even twice.
 The closer you get to the deadline, you’d be surprised at how long the queues can get.
-The last thing you would want is miss the deadline because you are still waiting for the queue.
-Give yourself at least a couple of days to get your dissertation bound will make for a far less stressful hand-in.
+The last thing you would want is to miss the deadline because you are still waiting in the queue.
+Giving yourself at least a couple of days to get your dissertation bound will make for a far less stressful hand-in.

 What kind of binding do I need?